5 Ways to Combat the remote work isolation and loneliness

 How remote working is affecting the emotional health of employees?

 As governments continue to roll out strict measures to address COVID-19, the new ways of working come along with strong impacts on the emotional health of employees, making the existing management strategies like socializing activities, co-working, and other engagement initiatives redundant now.
-Remote work isolation needs to be managed in a strategic manner but prior to that, let us understand the difference between isolation and loneliness.
+Remote work isolation needs to be managed in a strategic manner but prior to that, let us understand what is workplace isolation and remote work loneliness?

 Loneliness is an emotional response to the lack of employee connection that makes people feel lonely while working.
 When electronic communication is increased, the face-to-face interaction between employees is decreased drastically.
 On the other hand, remote work isolation is related to lack of access.
 When the isolated workforce does not get access to the information or content they need, they feel cut-off from the organizational environment.

 Isolation is more of a structural concern and not an emotional one.
-However, the feelings of remote work isolation and loneliness are interrelated.
+However, the feelings of work loneliness and employee performance are interrelated.
 Everyone has different circumstances with remote working experiences.
 Some may be working with family members around, working partners, or some alone.
 The concerns of every employee need to be taken seriously to reduce the impact on employee morale, engagement, and impacts on their emotional health.

 Well, the remote work isolation and loneliness can be handled by addressing the root concerns and having ongoing conversations, given the broader circumstances brought by the coronavirus pandemic.